Being and Treating Bodies in Talk Psychotherapy

 What are our own bodies telling us during sessions?

 For Social Workers, Marriage and Family Therapists, Licensed Professional Counselors, Psychologists and Psychiatrists

-In this workshop we will discuss several essential youtube videos on different styles of somatic psychotherapy and then illustrate the techniques presented through role-play and body-oriented supervision.
+In this workshop we draw on several essential youtube videos on different styles of somatic psychotherapy and then illustrate experientially how the techniques presented might be applied.

 We will pay special attention to how to work in a somatically informed way while treating people over video and phone.
 In addition, payment for this course will be on a donation-basis.

 *This online course Somatic Psychotherapy: Being and Treating Bodies in Talk Psychotherapy, Approval #200901-406, provided by Jacob Winkler, is approved for continuing education by the New Jersey Social Work Continuing Education Approval Collaborative, which is administered by NASW-NJ.
 CE Approval Collaborative Approval Period: February 20, 2020 through August 31, 2020.
 New Jersey social workers will receive 10 Clinical CE credits for participating in this course.

 10 CEs are available and handled through R. Cassidy Seminars for an additional $40 paid to them and will cover Psychologists whose States require CEs, New York Social Workers, Marriage & Family Therapists, Psychoanalysts, Creative Arts Therapists, Mental Health Counselors.
 Click here to receive CEs through R. Cassidy Seminars.